Jimbly/LD34-two-button-growth/README.md

 * Always use full height
 * X High score name submission
 * X View high scores from main menu
+* X Set font size on #screen and inherit for more consistent UI
-* Music
+* X Music
 * ? deterministic level generator + powerup placer
-* Use full window width for gameplay, don't do scaled thing?
+* Use full window width for multiplayer gameplay, don't do scaled thing?
-* Set font size on #screen and inherit for more consistent UI, or just make immediate mode text function
 * Use full browser window on Mobile